 As a student at the University of Helsinki, you get affordable, student-priced meals at the UniCafes on our campuses and other student restaurants.
-At UniCafe, the basic lunch costs 2.60 EUR (autumn 2017) and includes beverages (milk, sour milk, juice or water), bread and spreads as well as salad with potato, rice or pasta as side dish.
+At UniCafe, the basic lunch costs 2.60 EUR (spring 2018) and includes beverages (milk, sour milk, juice or water), bread and spreads, salad and potatoes, rice or pasta as a side dish.
 A vegetarian and vegan option is always available.
 Some UniCafes also offer low-cost breakfast and the meals in the evening for the same price as lunch.
 The food at UniCafes is made from high-quality, safe and responsibly produced ingredients.

 UniCafes are unique in the sense that the students genuinely are the owners of the restaurants as they are owned by the Student Union of the University of Helsinki.
 Students can influence the operations by giving feedback or attending the restaurant committees at the campuses.

 Read more and check out the weekly menus at the UniCafe website.

 The Finnish Student Health Service (FSHS) is an expert in student healthcare and provides basic healthcare services for all degree students based on their student union membership.